 • Additional/supplementary topic areas – e.g. Connecting care in communities; Grouped living; Access control and warden call; Accessing care technology; Smart employee health improvement programmes; Gamification in digital healthcare; Internet of medical things; Smart infrastructure; ChatBots & AI supported doctor-patient relationships; Unified monitoring; Exchange & sharing of patient data; Electronic patient flow & intelligent referral management; Cyber security in healthcare; Data integrity & device authentication; Real-time medical device data analytics; Self-service analytics; Collaborative analytics; Bioinformatics; Intelligent automation in care pathways; Healthcare lighting; Medical imaging; Digital pill; Smart stress & anxiety management; Digital tools for diabetes self-management; Future role of AI in patient monitoring; Interoperability & integration; Clinical information systems & workflow; Smart rooms; Smart neighbourhood support; Smart toilets; Smart on-call communications; Cloud based information solutions for the commissioner/provider relationship; Smart medication management; Critical connectivity for telehealthcare; Interconnection in health; Hospital inventory management; Mobile ERP & CDS for social & healthcare; Strategic healthcare; Digital dispensing; Connecting pharmacists to pharmacies; Smart inhalers; Digital home care for coronavirus patients etc.

 Delegates will hear from industry movers, shapers and disruptors during initial rapid-fire thought leadership presentations, before moving on to in-depth consultations with experts and peers during the roundtable discussions.
-In addition, up to 3 keynote presentations give real world insight into collaborative initiatives, digital journeys and adoptions of emerging, transformative technologies.
-These half day interactive events are free to attend for bona fide delegates satisfying our registration criteria.
+In addition, up to 3 keynote presentations will give real world insight into collaborative initiatives, digital journeys and adoptions of emerging, transformative technologies.
+These half day in-person events are free to attend for bona fide delegates satisfying our registration criteria.